mbenzekri/formulizer/docs/examples/primitive/float.md

-In FzForm, floating number fields are defined using the `type` keyword set to `"number"`.
+In fz-form, floating number fields are defined using the `type` keyword set to `"number"`.
 Float fields can have specific constraints to ensure data integrity and enhance user experience.

 ## Properties